-Then you can check out the Gymnasium Mostar.
-Officially called the United World College, it is the only immersion school in all of Bosnia & Herzegovina that allows for Serb, Bosniak, and Croat youth to go to school together.
-A pretty bold statement considering the political state of the country right now.
+Then you can check out the Gymnasium Mostar or Gimnazija Mostar.
+It was one of the first schools in the post-war Bosnia and Herzegovina to integrate Serb, Bosniak, and Croat youth at school.
+A pretty bold statement considering the political state of the country.

 Mostar Sniper Tower won’t be for everyone.
 The abandoned bank tower is a magnet for street artists and adventurous explorers.
 It is possible to enter and climb Mostar Sniper Tower (check out our blog post all about it).
 Even if you don’t want to do that, it is still worth seeing the art painted around the ground floor which is open to the street.

 Information for Visiting Mostar